-In 2002 College of the Redwoods opened the 39,000-square-foot Learning Resource Center (LRC) which combines a traditional and electronic library with 140 general-use computers, a distance education classroom capable of broadcasting classes over cable TV and to other College of the Redwoods campuses, an Academic Support Center, a Writing Center.
+In 2002 College of the Redwoods opened the 39,000-square-foot Learning Resource Center (LRC) which combines a traditional and electronic library with 140 general-use computers, a distance education classroom currently being updated to conduct interactive distance classes over the internet using Cisco TelePresence/SpeakerTrack to other College of the Redwoods campuses, an Academic Support Center, and a Writing Center.
 This facility provides a wide variety of tutorial and instructional support activities and media services to College of the Redwoods students and the surrounding communities.
 The LRC was conceived and designed to be a focal point of teaching and learning.
 This modern, integrated learning center enables the college to significantly enhance the learning opportunities it is committed to providing for the citizens of the North Coast.
 The Del Norte campus also has a Learning Resource Center with similar capabilities, though not as large as the Learning Resource Center on the Eureka campus.
 Their connection to the Eureka campus provides access to all resources.